 We are flexible with students, which allows for some wiggle room in case their financial situation changes while they're in school.
 We work closely with students to identify plans that fit their financial needs to avoid student loans or providing a significant payment in advance.
-As a result, 93% of our students are able to graduate without relying on student loans.
+As a result, 93% of our students are able to graduate without relying on hefty federal student loans.

-Ashworth has three different financial plans available and we talk through payment options with students to help them choose the one right for them.
+Ashworth College has three different financial plans available and we talk through payment options with students to help them choose the one right for them.
 Students can pay in full, set up an auto-pay charge, or make monthly payments.
 Many students use our tuition calculator to see how much tuition costs so they can compare it to their budget and make an informed decision about when to start saving.

 There are also two scholarships available to students.
 The Gary Keisling ACCESS Scholarship provides opportunities to students or potential students who normally would not have as much access to education.
 Additionally, scholarships for career diplomas and undergraduate certificates are available to graduates of James Madison High School and select Job Corp Centers.
 Any Ashworth College or James Madison High School admissions representative can help you learn how to apply for these scholarship opportunities.

 Believe it or not, cutting back on some daily expenses can also add up to big savings.
-Creating small habits like saving your change, will make saving easier in the long run.
+Creating small habits, like saving your change, will make saving easier in the long run.
 Here are some other steps you can take right away:

-The earlier you start saving, the larger of a safety net you will be able to establish.
+The earlier you start saving, the larger a safety net you will be able to establish.
 If you make saving a habit, it will help provide you with financial stability later on.
 When distributing your monthly budget, allot a portion to savings first or set up an automatic savings program, where a portion of your paycheck is automatically deposited into your savings account.
 After you have started to develop saving practices, you can start to identify your goals and map out a plan in order to focus on long-term strategies for paying for your online education.
 Below are some tips for developing a savings goal:

-Being proactive is the first step towards financial planning success and there are numerous tools and strategies available to help you earn your degree without student debt.
-Remember that when deciding which program is right for you, you should consider picking a program that matches with both your educational needs and career goals, but also your financial situation.
+Being proactive is the first step toward financial planning success and there are numerous tools and strategies available to help you earn your degree without student debt.
+Remember that when deciding which program is right for you, you should consider picking a program that matches with both your educational needs and career goals, but also with your financial situation.